-Then they all crowded round her once more, while the Dodo solemnly presented the thimble, saying "We beg your acceptance of this elegant thimble;" and, when it had finished this short speech, they all cheered.

-Alice thought the whole thing very absurd, but they all looked so grave that she did not dare to laugh, and as she could not think of anything to say, she simply bowed, and took the thimble, looking as solemn as she could.
+Then they all crowded round her once more, while the Dodo solemnly presented the thimble, saying "We beg your acceptance of this elegant thimble"; and, when it had finished this short speech, they all cheered.
+Alice thought the whole thing very absurd, but they all looked so grave that she did not dare to laugh; and, as she could not think of anything to say, she simply bowed, and took the thimble, looking as solemn as she could.
 The next thing was to eat the comfits: this caused some noise and confusion, as the large birds complained that they could not taste theirs, and the small ones choked and had to be patted on the back.
 However, it was over at last, and they sat down again in a ring, and begged the Mouse to tell them something more.
 "You promised to tell me your history, you know," said Alice, "and why it is you hate-C and D," she added in a whisper, half afraid that it would be offended again.
 "Mine is a long and a sad tale!" said the Mouse, turning to Alice, and sighing.

-"It is a long tail, certainly," said Alice, looking down with wonder at the Mouse's tail; "but why do you call it sad?"
-And she kept on puzzling about it while the Mouse was speaking,

-so that her idea of the tale was something like this:-- "Fury said to That he met he met
+"It is a long tail, certainly," said Alice, looking down with wonder at the Mouse's tail: "but why do you call it sad?"
+And she kept on puzzling about it while the Mouse was speaking, so that her idea of the tale was something like this:-

 '''

+"Fury said to

+a mouse, That

+he met in the

-house,
+house, 'Let

-Let us

-both go to law:
+us both go

-I will
+to law: I

-prosecute
+will prosecute you.-

-yōu.-

 Come, I'll

-táke no

-denial;

-We must
+take no denial: We

-have a
+must have

-trial:
+the trial:

-For

-this really
+For really

-morning

-I've
+this morning I've

 nothing

 to do.'

 Said the

 mouse to

-the cur,
+the cur.

 'Such a

-trial

-dear sir,
+trial, dear

-With no
+sir, With

-jury or
+no jury

-udge

-trial,

-judge,
+or judge,

-would be
+would

-wasting

-our breath.'
+be wasting our

+breath.

 'I'll be

 judge,

-I'11 be
+I'll be

+jury,'

+said

+cunning

+old

-Said cunning old Fury:
+Fury:

-jury,

-Till try
+'I'll

+the

-the whole
+whole

 cause,

 and

 condemn

-you

-to death.'"
+you to death."

 '''

-"You are not attending!" said the Mouse to Alice severely.
+"You are not attending!" said the Mouse to Alice, severely.
 "What are you thinking of?"

 "I beg your pardon," said Alice very humbly: "you had got to the fifth bend, I think?"

 "I had not!" cried the Mouse, sharply and very angrily.